obfusk/jiten/README.md

   - search history (stored locally)
   - tooltips to quickly see meanings and readings for kanji and words
   - use long press for tooltips on mobile
-  - converts romaji to hiragana and between hiragana and katakana
+  - convert romaji to hiragana and between hiragana and katakana
   - can be run on your own computer
 * Command-line interface
 * WebView GUI